 A bigger 10-inch touchscreen is fitted inside, with better graphics, a host of online features and Android Auto and Apple CarPlay connectivity as standard.
 Even the SE, the cheapest of the three trim levels, also comes with LED headlights, adaptive cruise control, a 360-degree camera for easy parking and keyless entry.
 Vehicle-to-load (V2L) charging is also included, meaning you can power other electrical devices from the MG’s battery.

-It's inside where MG's cost saving measures are clearest, even if the facelift has improved things.
-There are some cheaper looking plastics and a steering wheel you can adjust vertically, but not pull closer or push further away.
-The next trim level, Trophy, adds a panoramic sunroof, automatic wipers, wireless phone charging and leather-effect upholstery, with seat heaters in the front.
+It's inside where MG's cost-saving measures are clearest, even if the facelift has improved things.
+There are some cheaper-looking plastics and a steering wheel you can adjust vertically, but not pull closer or push further away.
+The next trim level, Trophy, adds automatic wipers, wireless phone charging and leather-effect upholstery, with seat heaters in the front.

 Practicality is a strong point too, thanks to a 470-litre boot that's unaffected by the move to electric power and seating with lots of headroom.
 It's a family EV with few compromises and the top trim even has roof rails to attach your bikes, kayak or camping gear.
 More safety equipment than the standard MG ZS also pays dividends, improving its Euro NCAP safety rating from three to five stars.
 MG also impresses with a generous seven-year/80,000-mile warranty.